 The grand old lady of English football passed away in the summer of 2006.
-She left millions of memories, both collective as personal.
-Players, managers, the neighbours and generations of Arsenal supporters in England and overseas, keep the monument alive in their hearts.
+She left millions of memories.
+Players, managers and generations of Arsenal supporters keep the monument alive in their hearts.

-James, McLintock, Brady, Adams, Wright, Vieira, Bergkamp and Henry………..brilliant football players who lifted the reputation of their stadium sky high.
-But still, it remained home to working and middle class crowds.
-Situated amidst common North London streets and houses.
-Gillespie Road, Avenell Road, Highbury Hill.
-Close to the tube station that still whispers her name.
+Brady, Adams, Wright, Vieira, Bergkamp and Henry………..brilliant football players who lifted the reputation of their stadium sky high.
 West Stand, East Stand, North Bank and Clock End.
-Ask foreign football fans to mention a typical English ground and nine out of ten will shout: High-bu-ry!
+High-bu-ry!

 Highbury’s South Stand was originally known as the College End.
 When the iconic Arsenal Clock moved there, it became synonymous to that stand.
 The legendary Clock End was born.

-Clock End became the scene of vocal battles with rival fans, flags, scarves, gooners, stewards and Arsenal players embracing the crowd after just another goal.
-Especially on derby days the place to be.
+Clock End became the scene of vocal battles with rival fans, flags, scarves, gooners and Arsenal players celebrating their goals.

 We present a snapshot from the past.
 The late eighties.
 Clock End just before kick-off, a North London derby with an electric atmosphere.
 Exactly 30 years after the glorious first division title.
-Clock End as it used to be before the boxes, seats and modern football.
+Clock End as it used to be before the era of modern football.

 All Highbury Clock End products are official reproductions of “Highbury Clock End” (2018), a unique painting created by artist Daan de Jong.
 It represents the Clock End Stand of Highbury Stadium during the late eighties, just before the 1988/1989 redevelopment.